 Before we get into discussing how to remove and maintain your awning valance, let’s shine a light on exactly what an awning valance is.
 An awning valance is the pretty little curtain that hangs down a short distance from the actual awning.
 It is basically an additional awning that is installed into the outside of the existing main awning.

 An awning valance can give your house or business tremendous curb appeal.
 It’s an attractive feature that is very pleasing to the eye.

 Now that we’ve established what an awning valance is, let’s talk about how you can clean and maintain one.
 In order for your awning to have the longest lifespan possible, you should remove your awning valance for regular cleaning and maintenance.

-Removing your valance is a simple, two-step process.
+Removing your awning valance is a simple two-step process.
 First, starting on either end, use a Phillips-head screwdriver to unscrew the screw and gently remove the cap.
 Be sure to keep them together.
 Second, once you’ve removed both end caps, slowly slide the fabric out of the awning.
-After you’ve pulled the valence completely out of the awning, you’re done!
+After you’ve pulled the valence completely out of the awning, you’re done with the removal part!

 Why You Should Remove Your Awning Valance

 Removing your awning valance is important for maintaining your awning, but it’s also a good idea if you live in a colder climate.
 You should remove your valance for the winter months if you live in an area that has harsh winters.
 This will prevent it and the piping from fraying due to wind and weather exposure.